Brooklyn man accused of throwing lit firework into Verizon van in road rage attack - Local News 8

 Click here for updates on this story

-NEW YORK, New York (WCBS) — A Brooklyn man is facing charges after he allegedly threw a lit firework into a Verizon utility work van, injuring two people.
+NEW YORK, New York (WCBS, WLNY) — A Brooklyn man is facing charges after he allegedly threw a lit firework into a Verizon utility work van, injuring two people.

 It happened on the evening of Jan.
 31 in Crown Heights.